cnoe-io/website/blog/2024-11-11-intro-to-idpbuilder/index.md

 ## Demo your own IDP implementation

 idpBuilder comes with a set of technologies that enables GitOps workflows all contained within the ephemeral environment.
-Think of building your IDP soltuion in a box.
+Think of building your IDP solution in a box.
 It does this by provisioning a kind cluster, Gitea server, ArgoCD, and ingress-nginx.
 See[ our documentation](https://cnoe.io/docs/reference-implementation/installations/idpbuilder/usage) site for more information.

 in addition, idpbuilder can copy files and Kubernetes manifests checked into Git repositories to the in-cluster Gitrea repositories.
 Once copied to the in-cluster repositories, ArgoCD can use them to deploy your solutions in minutes.
 We have examples of this in the [Stacks repository.](https://github.com/cnoe-io/stacks/tree/main/ref-implementation).
 You can run them in your browser using Codespaces as well.
 This approach also allows you to experiment with configuration changes and code changes without changing files checked into the external repositories because everything is contained in the cluster.